-The applicant proposes only minor updates to the building façade.
+The applicant proposes minor updates to the building façade.
 Other proposed exterior improvements include:

-- Removing parking from the front setback, except for one accessible parking stall; - Repaving and restriping the surface parking lot to comply with the City's Parking Design Standards (refer to the parking discussion below); - Adding bicycle racks to encourage multi-modal transportation; - Improve the site landscaping to bring the property into closer conformance with the CMMC landscape requirements.
-New landscaping would be installed along the frontage including at least one new 24-inch box tree and live, drought-tolerant groundcover.
-Additional landscaping would be provided in planters along the southwestern property line.
+- Enhancing the existing planter boxes in the front setback; - Restriping the parking lot to comply with the City's Parking Design Standards (refer to the parking discussion below); - Improve the site landscaping to bring the property into closer conformance with the CMMC landscape requirements.
+New landscaping planters, including 24-inch box size trees and living ground cover, would be installed in the parking lot.
+A preliminary landscaping plan was provided.
 A detailed landscaping plan would be reviewed during the building plan check process for consistency with the conceptual plan as conditioned, should the CUP be approved; - Installation of security lighting and surveillance cameras.
-Should the CUP be approved, a detailed lighting and photometric plan will be further reviewed during the building plan check process, as conditioned; and - New business signs.
+A preliminary photometric study was provided.
+Should the CUP be approved, a detailed lighting and photometric plan will be further reviewed during the building plan check process, as conditioned: and - New business signs.
 Proposed business signs would be reviewed and permitted separately per the City's sign code requirements.
 Pursuant to Condition of Approval No. 6 (Prior to Issuance of Building Permits), business signage shall not include references to cannabis, whether in words or symbols.